heyitsgarrett/heyitsgarrett.github.com/_projects/doodle-or-die.md

 page: projects
 description:
 date: 1-1-2017
-color: light-green
+color: '#BFE3F2'
 shortHeader: true
 ---
-{% assign pageColor =  'light-green' %}
+{% assign pageColor =  'BFE3F2' %}

 <div class="pb5 f4 lh-copy">
-    <h2 class="f-subheadline mv4">Doodle or Die</h2>
+    <h2 class="f2 f-subheadline-ns mv4">Doodle or Die</h2>
     <section>
         <p>
-            The concept of Doodle or Die is probably familiar -- it's like the game telephone, but with drawing in between steps.
+            The concept of Doodle or Die is probably familiar -- it's like the game of telephone, but with drawing in between turns.
 The game was created during a 48-hour Node.js hackaton in 2010 and expanded on in the months after by Dylan Greene, Aaron Silverman, Wyn Bennett, and myself.
         </p>
         <p>
             I designed the logo and website, built the user experience, created new features, and lost many hours playing the game myself.